 ● The Hero brand archetype

+A hero archetype personifies all the qualities typically associated with a hero.
 A brand that is characterized by courage, high competence, efficiency, and tenacity.
+A hero brand should aim to be strong, heroic and confident.
 Its goal is to fight for a better world.
+Hero brands are often associated with outdoor activities and sports.
 It can be both a non-profit organization, such as UNICEF, or a sales brand, like Nike.

 ● The Outlaw brand archetype

-An uncompromising and liberated brand.
+The rebel brand archetype, also called the outlaw, is an uncompromising and liberated brand.
 If breaking taboos, shocking communication and freedom are the features that distinguish your business, then your brand is a rebel.
-Best examples here are Jack Daniel’s and Harley-Davidson.
+Best examples of the rebel brand archetype are Jack Daniel’s and Harley-Davidson.

 ● The Magician brand archetype

-This brand is characterized by wisdom and ingenuity.
+The magician brand archetype is characterized by wisdom and ingenuity.
 It is often described as a visionary because it does not only plan to achieve the impossible, but actually succeeds.
-Tesla embodies all of these qualities.
+Tesla embodies all of the qualities of the magician personality.

 Freedom and fulfillment